nhoudelot/demosdebs/linux/intros/b/bluecubes-by-yorhel/debian/bluecubes-by-yorhel.6.md

 bluecubes-by-yorhel [*options*]

 # DESCRIPTION
-Blue Cubes  is a demonstration released by YorHel
-Demo by YorHel, released in 2006
+Blue Cubes  is a 64k intro released by YorHel released in august 2006 It ended 4th combined 64k at  Evoke 2006

 # OPTIONS
 \-1
 :   for 800x600